Sustainable Gaps

 A first estimate of shifted nurse/admin workload.

-A route trace for one clinical follow-up path.
+A clear work-path view for one clinical follow-up.

 A safer next question for Microsoft 365, Teams, tasking, or dashboard support.